webver/autoware_reference_design/docs/Appendix/Open-AD-Kit-Start-Guide/run-autoware.md

 ## Overview

-This instruction explains how to run Autoware.Auto on AVA platform and how run scenario simulator and visialization on your host machine.
+This instruction explains how to run Autoware.Auto on AVA platform or PCU and how run scenario simulator and visialization on your host machine.

-## Run Autoware.Auto on AVA platform
+## Run Autoware.Auto on AVA platform or PCU

 1. Open terminal window for each module on you host.

-1. Access AVA platform via SSH in each terminal window.
+1. Access AVA platform or PCU via SSH in each terminal window.

 1. Find docker image id.